dieterich-lab/QutRNA/Readme.md

 ##### Crop output

 The final heatmap plot will be surrounded by white space that can not be removed by adjusting parameters in ggplot.
-Although, it is possible to use `pdfcrop.pl` to remove the white space, a working TEX environment is required.
+Although it is possible to use `pdfcrop.pl` to remove the white space, a working TEX environment is required.
 The script is included in the conda environment of QutRNA but unfortunatelly the requirements cannot be satisfied within conda.
-It is beyond this introduction, to go in to details how to setup up TEX.
-Please check your OS or distribution how to setup TEX.
+It is beyond this introduction to discuss in detail how to set up TEX.
+Please check your OS or distribution for instructions.

 If you manage to setup TEX, add `--crop` to plot options to remove white space from final heatmap plots.

 #### Config: data

-Every analysis requries a `data.yaml` where details about the underlying data are defined.
+Every analysis requires a `data.yaml` where details about the underlying data are defined.

-In the following an extensive example of `data.yaml` with descriptions is presented:
+In the following, an extensive example of `data.yaml` with descriptions is presented:

 ```yaml
 pep_version: 2.0.0                  # [Required] by Snakemake